Head, Biodiversity Research Lab

 11 West Jones Street, Raleigh, NC 27601

-- Research Associate Professor, Fisheries, Wildlife & Conservation Program, NC State University
+- Research Professor, Fisheries, Wildlife & Conservation Program, NC State University

 - Research Associate, Smithsonian Tropical Research Institute